 When power is applied, an internal power-on-reset circuit is triggered.
 When Vcc reaches the voltage at which the LCA begins to operate (2.5 to 3 Volts), the chip is initialized, outputs are made high-impedance and a time-out is initiated to allow time for power to stabilize.
 This time-out (15 to 35 ms) is determined by a counter driven by a selfgenerated, internal sampling clock that drives the configuration clock (CCLK) in master configuration mode.
 This internal sampling clock will vary with process, temperature and power supply over the range of 0.5 to 1.5 MHz.
 LCAs with mode lines set for master mode will time-out of their initialization using a longer counter (60 to 140 ms) to assure that all devices, which it may be driving in a daisy chain, will be ready.
-Configuration using peripheral or slave modes must be delayed long enough for this initialization to be completed.
+Configuration using peripheral or

+.
+1104 13

-MODE PIN
+М MODE PIN MODE PIN MODE SELECTED 1104 13

-М0 M1 M2 MODE SELECTED
+мо М1 M2 MODE SELECTED

-0 0 0 MASTER SERIAL
+0 0 0 MASTER SERIAL -

 0 0 1 MASTER LOW MODE

 0 1 1 MASTER HIGH MODE

 1 0 1 PERIPHERAL MODE

 1 1 1 SLAVE MODE